A practical guide to your Zendesk GPT setup

 Yes, testing is a critical step, especially with platform approaches like eesel AI, which offer simulation modes.
 This allows you to run the AI on your historical ticket data to predict performance, fine-tune responses, and estimate automation rates before customer interaction.

-DIY involves high development and maintenance costs.
-Zendesk's native AI often has unpredictable costs based on agent count and resolution fees.
-Third-party platforms usually offer clearer, predictable pricing based on interactions, avoiding budget surprises.
+DIY involves development and maintenance resources.
+Zendesk's native AI features structured pricing tiers based on agent count and resolution value.
+Third-party platforms usually offer complementary pricing based on interactions, providing additional options for different budget needs.

 Ideally, your knowledge should be consolidated, but a strong Zendesk GPT setup can connect to diverse sources.
 This includes your Zendesk help center, internal wikis (like Confluence), Google Docs, and past tickets, ensuring the AI has comprehensive and up-to-date information.

-Implementation speed varies greatly.
-A DIY solution can take months, requiring significant developer effort.
-Zendesk's native tools are faster to activate, but may lack customization.
-Specialized platforms, like eesel AI, can get you up and running in minutes due to their pre-built integrations.
+Implementation speed varies.
+A DIY solution requires developer effort.
+Zendesk's native tools are designed for rapid activation within the platform.
+Specialized platforms, like eesel AI, can also get you up and running quickly due to their pre-built integrations with the Zendesk marketplace.